Zilula/airinTechChallenge-react/README.md

  -	Webpack
 	 -	A standard bundling/build tool to build and deploy the application.
  -	Jest/Enzyme
 	 -	Testing libraries to test that React components will render properly given a set of props.
- -	Chance
-	 -	Used to generate seed data.
  -	Normalize
 	 -	Remove built in browser CSS.